IBM/aspera-cli/docs/README.erb.md

 Terminal output (command result) secret removal is controlled by option `show_secrets` (default: `no`).
 Log secret removal is controlled by option `log_secrets` (default: `no`).
-Mandatory command line options can be requested interactively (e.g. password) using option `interactive`.
+Mandatory command line options can be requested interactively (for example, password) using option `interactive`.
 It is possible to use [Extended Value](#extended-value-syntax) `@secret:[name]` to ask for a secret interactively.
-It is also possible to enter an option as an environment variable, e.g. `<%=opt_env :password%>` for option `password` and read the env var like this:
+It is also possible to enter an option as an environment variable, for example, `<%=opt_env :password%>` for option `password` and read the env var like this:

 ```shell
 read -s <%=opt_env :password%>